Flat families by strongly stable ideals and a generalization of Groebner bases: Appendix: an explicit computation

 In the ideal $\mathfrak R'$ we eliminate several variables of type $C$ by applying \cite[Theorem 5.4]{LR2} and by substituting variables that appear only in the linear part of some polynomials of $\mathfrak R'$.
-It follows that $\cS(J)$ can be isomorphically projected on a linear space $T'\simeq \Af^{19}$ containing $T$.
-In this embedding, $\cS(J)$ is the complete intersection of the following three hypersurfaces in $\Af^{19}$ of degrees $4$, $4$ and $8$, respectively:
+We obtain that $\cM(J)$ can be isomorphically projected on a linear space $T'\simeq \Af^{19}$ containing $T$.
+In this embedding, $\cM(J)$ is the complete intersection of the following three hypersurfaces in $\Af^{19}$ of degrees $4$, $4$ and $8$, respectively:

 $G_1=c_{41}^2 c_{49} c_{50}+c_{41} c_{49} c_{50} c_{51}+c_{41} c_{50}^2 c_{57}+c_{42} c_{49} c_{50} c_{57}+c_{43} c_{49}^2 c_{50}+c_{49}c_{50}^2 c_{59}$ $+c_{49} c_{50} c_{51}^2 +c_{50}^2 c_{51} c_{57}+c_{50}^2 c_{57} c_{58}-c_{41} c_{49} c_{52}-c_{49} c_{50} c_{53}-c_{49} c_{51} c_{52}$ $-2 c_{50} c_{52} c_{57}+ +c_{33} c_{49}-c_{41}^2 +c_{41} c_{51}-c_{42} c_{57}-c_{43} c_{49}+c_{49} c_{54}-c_{53},$